DiscipleTools/DT_DOCS/Disciple_Tools_Theme/user_step_by_step.rst

 Assign a Contact
 ----------------

-Go to the contacts page that can be found either by its id or by searching for it on the ``contacts`` tab.
-Once on the contacts page go to the ``Assigned to`` section located on the top right.
+Go to the contact's page that can be found either by its id or by searching for it on the ``contacts`` tab.
+Once on the contact's page, go to the ``Assigned to`` section located on the top right.
 Click the text box and start typing the name of the person you want to assign to.
 Once found click on their name.
 The ``Status`` section should change to active, if it does not click on the drop-down and select active.

 Edit a Contact